-The Group uses derivative financial instruments to hedge its exposures to foreign exchange and interest rate risk arising from investment activities.
-The Group does not hold or issue derivative financial instruments for speculative purposes.
+The Group uses derivative financial instruments to hedge its exposures to foreign exchange, equity market price risk, and interest rate risk arising from investment activities.
+The Fund does not hold or issue derivative financial instruments for speculative purposes.

 Derivative financial instruments including forward exchange contracts and fixed rate futures are recorded at market rates at close of business on the balance date.